Do1kk/th4-docker-templates/README.md

 ### n8n
 https://localhost:8765

-## Before "docker up".
+## Initial configuration".
 ### 1. Update vol/nginx/thehive.conf and vol/nginx/cortex.conf files for nginx as appropriate.
 * Update server_name for your fqdn
 * Review/modify the configuration for your requirements

 ### 2. Your certificates.
 * Add your certificates to ./vol/ssl
-* Update ./vol/nginx/certs.conf with the certificate file names
+* Update ./vol/nginx/certs.conf with the certificate file names. "/etc/ssl/" must be unchanged because it is the path in docker volume.
 * Update .env with the CORTEX_KEY after Cortex has been setup and configured.
 A restart of TheHive node is required.

 ### 3. Accessibility setting on 'vol' dir.